makelly/groucho/docs/TEMPLATES.md

 Template files use the following naming convention: `<event name and version if required>.template.<json | xml>`

 Examples: `physicalExamination.template.json   physicalExamination.template.xml`

+*If you add new templates, please update the appropriate tables below.*

 ## Digital Child Health Events
 These are events that *could* be published by direct care systems.